Finding Out How Your Child is Doing at Camp

 If you will be traveling while your child is at Camp, fax or e-mail us the dates, alternate emergency contacts, and/or away-from-home phone number(s).
 We cannot accept this information over the phone.

-Our office moves from Winnipeg to Town Island on June 2.
+Our office moves from Winnipeg to Town Island in mid May.

 The camp office phone number is (807) 548.4178.
 The camp office is open 8:30 am until 8:00 pm daily, except when it closes for lunch from approximately 12:00–1:00 pm and for dinner from approximately 6:15–7:15 pm.